Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 We need to prepare an array of attachments, that we will put in *Plumsail HelpDesk  —  Create a ticket* action when composing the ticket.

 Add a new action and search for *Variables  — Initialaze variable* action.
-Enter a name for the variable and choose the **Array** type for&nbsp;it.
+Enter a name for the variable and choose the **Array** type for it.

 |InitializeVariable|

-Now, you need to add *HTTP  —  HTTP* action to download files from the Urls created on the form submission.
+Now, you need to add *HTTP  —  HTTP* action to download files from the URLs created on the form submission.

-In the opened window select **GET** in **Method** dropdown field and add **url** to the **Uri** field.
+In the opened window select **GET** in **Method** drop-down list and add **URL** to the **Uri** field.
 This will automatically transform this action into repeating one which will be performed for each file in Attachments.

 It should look like this as a result: